The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/restore-player-shield-instantly.md

 * **Recharge Delay Scalar**: `-1.00` (results in 0.000 s cooldown)
 * **Recharge Rate Scalar**: `10.00` (results in 0.2000 s recharge time)

+{% hint style="info" %}
+These settings also impact health regeneration, resulting in a 0.000s health cooldown and a 0.100s health recharge time.
+{% endhint %}

 ***

 ## Source Data